Online Master of Science in Electrical Engineering

 The online electrical engineering master’s program prepares students to excel in a wide range of electrical engineering roles.
 They explore essential engineering principles and build the skills to design and implement electrical systems that meet the requirements of rapidly advancing technology.
 Graduates with an electrical engineering online degree from GW are prepared to work at the forefront of today’s technological leaps and adapt to new breakthroughs.

-Students can choose from three focus areas featuring specialized electrical engineering online courses:
+Students can choose from two focus areas featuring specialized electrical engineering online courses:

 - Electrical Power and Energy